-Ultimately, the effect of the collapsing of the humanist tradition and the radical opening-up of the human and its meaning, is prompted by certain ethical questions, which explains the major focus on non-human others, the inhuman, the subhuman but also the superhuman.
-On the one hand, there is the "greening" of Shakespeare through various forms of ecocriticism; on the other, there is the post-anthropocentric thrust of posthumanist theory that concerns itself with all kinds of nonhuman others, especially animals.
-Gabriel Egan explains his motives in writing Green Shakespeare (2006) by claiming to "show that our understanding of Shakespeare and our understanding of Green politics have overlapping concerns" (1).
-The increasingly urgent and concrete threat of environmental disaster, questions of sustainability and the contemporary critique of "speciesism" actually go hand in hand.
-What can early modern forms of "ecology" and attitudes towards nature and animals teach late modern Green politics and animal rights movements?
-There is a new organicism, vitalism and ideas of interconnectedness between nature and culture, humans and their environment, networks and nodes, that promise new forms of interdisciplinarity between the sciences and the humanities outside or "after" the humanist tradition, producing new, posthuman(ist) forms of subjectivity.
+Ultimately, the effect of the collapsing of the humanist tradition and the radical opening of the 'human' and its meaning, is motivated ethically, hence the major focus on nonhuman others, the inhuman, the subhuman but also the superhuman.
+On the one hand, there is the 'greening' of Shakespeare through various forms of ecocriticism; on the other, the postanthropocentric thrust of posthumanist theory that concerns itself with all kinds of nonhuman others also radicalises the eternal 'animal question'.
+Gabriel Egan explained his motives in writing Green Shakespeare (2006) as an attempt to "show that our understanding of Shakespeare and our understanding of Green politics have overlapping concerns".
+42 The increasing and concretising threat of environmental disaster, questions of sustainability and the contemporary critique of 'speciesism' actually go hand in hand.
+What do early modern forms of 'ecology' and attitudes towards nature and animals have to teach late modern Green politics and animal rights movements?
+There is a new organicism, vitalism and ideas of interconnectedness between nature and culture, humans and their environment, networks and nodes, that promises new forms of interdisciplinarity between the sciences and the humanities outside or 'after' the humanist tradition, producing new, posthuman(ist) forms of subjectivity.
 To what extent can the beginning of modernity and humanism be helpful in making choices for us who find ourselves at the other end of five hundred years of modernity and humanism?
 Again, the notion of retrofitting seems appropriate here:

-Shakespeare's plays show an abiding interest in what we now identify as positive-negative-feedback loops, cellular structures, the uses and abuses of analogies between natural and social order, and in the available models for community.
+Shakespeare's plays show an abiding interest in what we now identify as positive- negative-feedback loops, cellular structures, the uses and abuses of analogies between natural and social order, and in the available models for community.
 Characters in Shakespeare display an interest in aspects of this natural world that are relevant for us, and if we take that interest seriously we find that there is nothing childlike or naïve about their concerns.
-(Egan, 2006: 50)